-If necessary, perform any operating system shutdown procedure on the two servers, herein called Server A and Server B, you are going to use in the cluster, then turn off the servers.
+1. If necessary, perform any operating system shutdown procedure on the two servers, Server A and Server B, you are going to use in the cluster, and then turn off the servers.

-Note: If you are using the Microsoft Cluster Server (MSCS), determine which ServeRAID logical drive will be used as the quorum resource and the ServeRAID adapter pair that it is connected to.
+Note: If you are using MSCS, determine which ServeRAID logical drive will be used as the quorum resource and the ServeRAID adapter pair that it is connected to.
 Then, connect the channel 3 connectors of that ServeRAID adapter pair together, using the appropriate cable options, to create the SCSI heartbeat connection.
 See the IBM Shared Disk Clustering Hardware Reference for more information and part numbers.